The Road Development Agency (RDA) has started installation of solar lights at crossing points such as bridges as part of enhancing security.

 He says the lighting has also added beauty to the bridge especially at night.

 Speaking after checking on the works done in Luangwa, Mr. Ndhlovu was elated with the development which extends to the trading area saying it has given traders increased hours to conduct their business.

 He said lighting of bridges will be an ongoing undertaking at crossing points once funds are availed.

 Meanwhile, the Energy Forum Zambia has noted that Zambia’s energy sector has made steady progress despite the loss of about 3-hundred Mega Watts of Electricity due to reduced water levels in Lake Kariba Dam.

 Forum Chairperson Johnstone Chikwanda says the country has been taught lessons regarding consequences of over dependence on hydro-electricity generation.

-He observes that government has responded well commencing efforts aimed at diversifying the energy mix.
+He observes that government has responded well by commencing efforts aimed at diversifying the energy mix.

 Mr. Chikwanda adds that energy is the engine for economic growth hence the need to embrace other forms of large-Scale energy generation.